fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 # Hands-on-Automated-phishing-Analysis-using-n8n
 Developed an automated phishing analysis system that parses emails, extracts embedded links, and validates them against URLscan.io, URLhaus, and VirusTotal.
-The tool generates a detailed threat report[...]
+The tool generates a detailed threat report for each suspicious email and sends real-time notifications to security teams via Slack.

 ---

 ## Introduction

 Email remains one of the most common attack vectors for phishing campaigns.
-Security teams often face challenges in rapidly analyzing suspicious emails due to manual link inspection and delayed notifi[...]
+Security teams often face challenges in rapidly analyzing suspicious emails due to manual link inspection and delayed notifications.
+This project automates the process by integrating with Outlook, scanning messages for malicious links, and leveraging threat intelligence APIs to streamline incident response.

-The system ingests incoming Outlook emails, parses messages for indicators of compromise, and checks embedded URLs against URLscan.io and VirusTotal using their APIs.
-Results are merged into a consoli[...]
+The system ingests incoming Outlook emails, parses messages for indicators of compromise, and checks embedded URLs against URLscan.io, VirusTotal, and URLhaus using their APIs.
+Results are merged into a consolidated report and delivered to a Slack channel for immediate action.

 This project highlights my skills in:

-- Integrating cloud-based APIs (Outlook, Slack, VirusTotal, URLscan.io)
+- Integrating cloud-based APIs (Outlook, Slack, VirusTotal, URLscan.io, URLhaus)
 - Automating phishing analysis workflows using n8n
 - Writing custom detection logic with JavaScript for indicator extraction
 - Building scalable security reporting pipelines that support rapid incident response